gnomexdev/fastapi-blog-example/README.md

 #### /posts/get_all
 Get all posts on server.
-Takes `limit` argument optionally, which limits output length to this size.
+Takes `limit` argument optionally, which limits output array length.

 <hr>